aswinks123/Helm/Helm-Complete-Projects/Containerized_API_Creation_and_Deployment/README.md

 ```

-### 2. Create a Directory and move the package into it
+### 2. Create a directory and move the package into it

-Note: This directory will act as a local repository when we host it as http server.
+Note: This directory will hold the chart when we host it as http server.

 ```
 aswin@Aswin-HP:Containerized_API_Creation_and_Deployment$ mkdir myhelmrepo